Religion, Philosophy and Ethics

 • Key themes related to the relationship between religion and society.

-Students require at least five GCSEs at Grade 9-5.
-A Grade 5 or above in Religious Studies is also recommended.
+Grade 5 or above in GCSE Religious Studies is recommended.

 Three externally assessed exams sat at the end of Year 13.
 Each exam is two hours long and is worth 1/3 of the overall mark.
 Each exam requires students to complete three essays from a choice of four.